ShareMint/docs/README.md

 A strong referral and affiliate program is key to incentivising people to share your project.
 But web2 affiliate platforms don't cater to web3 needs.
 Web2 platforms don't understand wallet addresses, on-chain activity, or how to pay out affiliates in crypto.
 This is where ShareMint comes in to help.

 We offer a vast array of features with deep levels of customisations to help you launch your referral program.
-ShareMint supports Ethereum, Polygon, Arbitrum, Optimism, Binance Smart Chain, Solana, and every EVM chain.
+ShareMint supports Ethereum, Polygon, Binance Smart Chain, Arbitrum, Optimism, Base, Solana and every EVM chain.

 <figure><img src=".gitbook/assets/CleanShot 2022-11-22 at 21.20.16.png" alt=""><figcaption></figcaption></figure>